FAQ

 What is climate change?

-During the course of millions of years, the global climate has experienced fluctuations.
+Over the course of millions of years, the global climate has experienced fluctuations.
 Since the beginning of industrialisation, however, the composition of the atmosphere has changed as a result of greenhouse gas emissions.
 This global warming caused by human beings intensifies the natural greenhouse effect and is leading to detectable changes to the climate.
-This global warming also has a significant effect on people and nature.

 What are the effects of climate change and global warming?